bpsoraggi/Personal-Projects/Games/Kûara/README.md

     &nbsp &nbsp &nbsp my plan is to have the shell ready first, then go <br>
     &nbsp &nbsp &nbsp back and polish it later once other features are <br>
     &nbsp &nbsp &nbsp complete.
+    <br><br>
+    &nbsp &nbsp &nbsp The red boxes on the map are collision objects <br>
+    &nbsp &nbsp &nbsp in testing.
   </div>
     <br clear="left"/>
 </div>